 Our Beliefs

 We Episcopalians, with all Christians, believe that “God so loved the world, that he gave his only begotten Son, that whosoever believeth in him should not perish, but have everlasting life” (John 3:16).
-We confess our faith in worship by using the ancient Creeds of the Church: the Apostles’ Creed and the Nicene Creed.
-We believe in the Holy and Undivided Trinity: God the Father, God the Son, and God the Holy Spirit.
-We believe that the Old and New Testaments of the Bible are the revealed Word of God, that this Holy Scripture is given to guide and govern us both in terms of what we are to believe and of how we are to live–and that it contains all things necessary to our salvation.
+We confess this faith in worship by using the ancient Creeds of the Church: the Apostles’ Creed and the Nicene Creed.
+We believe that the Old and New Testaments of the Bible are the revealed Word of God, that this Holy Scripture is given to guide and govern us in concerns of “doctrine and discipline”–what we are to believe and of how we are to live.
+We affirm that Holy Scripture contains all things necessary to our salvation.

 The Churches of the Anglican Communion are descended from the renewal of Christian life and teaching in the Protestant Reformation and affirm that salvation is by grace alone, though faith in Jesus Christ.